What is a Digital Signature?

-A digital signature is a mathematical scheme for demonstrating the authenticity of digital messages or documents.
-It a virtual fingerprint that is unique to a person and is used to identify signers and secure data in digital documents.
-It is a type of electronic signature that ensures compliance with legal regulations by providing the validity and authenticity of a digital document and signer’s identity.
+It is a mathematical scheme for demonstrating the authenticity of digital messages or documents.
+It is a virtual fingerprint that is unique to a person and is used to identify signers and secure data in digital documents.
+It is a type of electronic signature that ensures compliance with legal regulations by providing the validity and authenticity of a digital document and the signer’s identity.
 Digital signatures can provide proof of origin, time, identity, and status of a digital document.
 A signature confirms that the data emanated from the signer and has not been tampered with during transit.

 Why are digital signatures considered secure?